josenadin01/url-monitoring/README.md

 Will exit the program with a zero code that your OS will recognize as an safe exit.

 Any other input will result in the program to close with a non zero code, your OS will recognize as an error.

+Options:
+You can change the value of these variables as you like.
+The first one is the quantity of the loops when reading the urls.txt const monitoringLoop = 2

+The second one will be the delay between the loops when reading the urls.txt const delay = 5
+Of couse you also can change the time.Second to any variation ex: Minute, Hour... time.Sleep(delay * time.Second) <---